November 13, 2016

 As every family knows, you can't have one without the other.
 There is a high price to community: It's called vulnerability.

 Surely not in the church, you say.
 The body of Christ is supposed to be different.
 We aren't like the world.
 We've been redeemed.
-I’ve had one of my most horrible weeks of life this week – As a Bishop or Christian, we would like to think we should be insulated from such things, but we are not.
+I’ve had one of my most horrible weeks of life this week – As a Bishop or a Christian, we would like to think we should be insulated from such things, but we are not.

 So you think you're better than Jesus?
 If our Lord and Savior suffered pain and betrayal at the hands of his closest friends - and all 12 of the disciples betrayed him, not just Judas - do you think you're better than our Lord?
 Each one of the disciples was a double agent.
 You think you're better than Peter, than John, than Thomas, than James?
 We are not.